Delivery organisation hub

 It is the lead partner for the Hull Connected Futures Partnership.

-As part of our Evidence into Action programme, the charity will develop and pilot an on and off-the-job training programme focused on the digital, tech and creative industries.
+As part of our Evidence into Action programme, the charity plans to pilot an on and off-the-job training programme for 16-24 year olds, strengthening and developing employer partnerships across the digital, technology and creative industries.
+This will be a new aspect to its work, linking expertise in education to the world of employment.

 ProgrammeEvidence into Action